matthaliski/matthaliski.github.io/_posts/2016-05-02-heroku-rails-puma.md

 categories: rails
 ---

-It's not going to be easier than ever to kick off a new Rails project and deploy to Heroku.
+It's now going to be easier than ever to kick off a new Rails project and deploy to Heroku.
 [WEBrick][1] is no longer the default server with Rails 5.
 If you don't provide a `Procfile` Heroku is going to help you out and set you up with Puma.
 Production ready out of the box.
 So... that's cool.